Is The Quantum Realm Connected To The Infinity Stones? 'Ant-Man And The Wasp' Raises A Huge Question

 Major spoilers ahead for Ant-Man and The Wasp.
 The first Ant-Man introduced audiences to the concept of the Quantum Realm, a sub-atomic level of reality in which time and space no longer follow known rules.
 Over the years, the Avengers movies brought us the Infinity Stones which, individually, control time, space, reality, soul, mind, and power, and together give the holder ultimate control over the universe.
 Comic books have always had characters and plot lines that cross the boundaries of one individual hero's story, so it makes sense that things like weapons or sources of power may also be related.
 Which leaves many fans wondering if the Quantum Realm and the Infinity Stones are connected, and what it might mean for the MCU if they are.

-It's very possible that the Quantum Realm and the Infinity Stones are associated to each other in some way.
+It's very possible that the Quantum Realm and the Infinity Stones are associated with each other in some way.
 The Infinity Stones are, in fact, rocks with specific powers that seem to stem from geological elements.
 In Guardians of the Galaxy, the Collector explains that the six "singularities" existed before anything else, and were concentrated into stones after the Big Bang.
 And the Quantum Realm is a place that is both sub-atomic and magical in some ways.
 So both the Infinity Stones and the Quantum Realm have to do with particles, atoms, and the basic foundations of how things work in our universe.

 A couple of the Infinity Stones sounds like they may have a bigger connection to the Quantum Realm than the others.
 The Time Stone is able to turn time backward and forward, so the fact that the Quantum Realm seems to stop time, or have no time altogether, seems significant.
 Even if one can't wield the Time Stone, access to time — and thus, time travel — might be possible in the Quantum Realm.